Issue 2.2 (Summer 2012) 'Literary Violence'

 Peer Review

 Inquire responds to all inquiries and acknowledges all submissions within two weeks.
 Submissions accepted for review are read anonymously by two peer reviewers.
 The author receives two reviews, additional comments from the editor and an editorial decision.
 Inquire provides respectful, informed and constructive feedback to all authors regardless of the editorial decision.
 The review process begins immediately following the submission deadline and takes ~4-8 weeks.
 Publication follows approximately four months after the call for papers deadline.
-If you are interested in joining Inquire as a reader, write to inquire@ualberta.ca.
+If you are interested in joining Inquire as a peer-review reader, write to [email protected].

 News